Self-optimizing

 • Less dependency on rare HPC, threading, or GPU specialists

-• Fewer separate code paths for different hardware targets
+• Fewer hardware-specific code paths to maintain

 • More maintainable numerical IP in readable .NET code